Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/01/de-mystifying-linq.md

 ## Count

-There is a useful Linq method that gives us a count.
+There is a popular Linq method that gives us a count.
 We’re going to create equivalents called `MyCount` that will do a plain count, and a count that takes a predicate (which will filter the items to be counted).

 ```csharp
 [TestMethod]